Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Signs Your Dog's Food Might Not Be Working

-Sometimes feeding struggles show up in ways that don’t immediately seem connected to your dog’s food
+Feeding struggles don't always look the way you'd expect.
+Sometimes they show up in ways that don't immediately seem connected to food at all.

 If This Sounds Familiar